-Public input means a request from any person, organisation or interest group in the community to address the Council or any committee.
+Public participation means a request from any person, organisation, interest group or group of people with a specific purpose or common view in the community to address the Council or any committee.
 This includes public participation and presentations but excludes petitions.
-Public input is in addition to participation in hearings as part of statutory or non-statutory consultation.
+Public participation is in addition to participation in hearings as part of any statutory or non-statutory consultation.